jtamboli07/BPMEWorkshop/start_Process.md

 - in the first line we use a case object bpm.caseData to find the case reference (pointer to the data) for the case id.
 3. when we have the case reference, in 3 we read the data from the database with the bpm command bpm.caseData.read.

 Remember, as soon as the data is read into the local case data field, the data becomes stale.
 The reason for this is that the data can be changed by any process in the system, like user request or update, external event, service task, etc. The best practice, to only load and use the data when required, for instance when a user opens a form.
 We can call the same script in a pageflow to execute when a user opens a work item from a worklist.
 The user will then see fresh data.
-When the user is done, we can simply update the case at the completion of the pageflow.
+When the user is done, we can simply update the case after the pageflow.
 We will talk about this more later.

 Next, let's add a user task to the process.
-Drag the user task from the BPMN palette and drop it on the line like we did with the script task.
+Drag the user task from the BPMN palette and drop it on the line as we did with the script task.

 <img src="/images/process/15.png" alt="get case id" width=700/>

 Call the user task "Review Dispute".
 You will notice that there is a red x on the top right of the user task.
 This means that the task is not configured to run on the BPM engine.
-With user tasks the probable reason is that the task participant has not been added.
+With user tasks, the probable reason is that the task participant has not been added.

 <img src="/images/process/16.png" alt="get case id" width=700/>

 You will also notice that the default form is selected.
 This means the system will use all the data exposed to the user task to present to the user.
 We will change this.
-Lets just get the error on the user task fixed.
+Let's just get the error on the user task fixed.
 To fix the error we need to assign a participant to the user task.
 Open your Org Project and expose the Dispute Team under MyDisputeOrg.
 Drag the Dispute Advisor and drop it on top of the Review Dispute User Task.

 <img src="/images/process/18.png" alt="get case id" width=700/>